IgniteUI/help-topics/topics/02_Controls/igEditors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

 ## Adding igCurrencyEditor to a Web Page

 1. To get started, include the required and localized resources for your application.
-Details on which resources to include are found in the [Using JavaScript Resources in Ignite UI](Deployment-Guide-JavaScript-Resources.html) help topic.
+Details on which resources to include are found in the [Using JavaScript Resources in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html) help topic.
 2. On your HTML page or ASP.NET MVC View, reference the required JavaScript files, CSS files, and ASP.NET MVC assemblies.

     **In HTML:**